JaredW022/dsc80-proj/README.md

 ### Univariate Analysis

+This is a graph, depicting the distribution of game length.

 <iframe src="histogram_game_length.html" width=800 height=620 frameBorder=0></iframe>

 From this graph, we can see that the average length of a game follows a normal distribution, but is slightly right skewed.

 ### Bivariate Analysis

+Below is a bivariative graph displaying the relationship between game length and dragons secured.

 <iframe src="distributionWPMDC.html" width=800 height=620 frameBorder=0></iframe>

-This histogram shows that as game length increases, so does the number of dragons secured.
+This histogram shows that an increasing trend, where as game length increased, the number of dragons followed suit.

 ### Interesting Aggregates

+Below is an aggregated table from our dataset.

 <table border="1" class="dataframe">
   <thead>